-The only thing lacking is phone support, but given the chat/email efficiency and direct competitor’s support options, Squarespace’s customer support is a strong pro of using the platform.
+The only thing lacking is phone support, but given the chat/email efficiency and direct competitor’s support options, Squarespace’s customer support is a strong pro for using the platform.

 But there’s more to customer support than just answering questions – you want to prevent questions before they even happen.
 And many of the questions happen during onboarding.

 Onboarding is the process of getting a brand new user setup and rolling.
 It’s when you have a chance to convert a customer that is excited but nervous to a customer who confident with no buyer’s remorse.

 For me, even as someone with a lot of experience in different platforms, Squarespace’s onboarding was lacking when I first tried it in 2015.
 The backend was beautiful…but it took way too long to figure out how to edit and publish my homepage.
 And that’s not even to mention figuring out design edits or setting up analytics.